danrahn/PlexWeb/includes/mdHelp.md

   * ++Underline++: Add two plus signs around the text: `++Underline++`
   * ~~Strikethrough~~: To strike through text, surround text with two tildes - `~~Strikethrough~~`
   * Super^script: To superscript text, use a caret, and optionally wrap the contents in parentheses - `Super^(script)`
+  * Sub~(script): To subscript text, use a single tilde followed by parentheses.
+Unlike superscripts, subscripts must surround their content with parentheses - `Sub~(script)`

 2. **`Code Snippets`** - To create a code snippet, surround text with backticks.
 This will render the text in a fixed-width font, and ignore all formatting - `` `**Code Snippet**` `` will not render as bold, but exactly as written: `**Code Snippet**`.